 Perhaps the greatest concern that we face today when it comes to the health and the vitality of the American people is drug and alcohol addiction.
-While this was not the case prior to the turn of the century, drug and alcohol addiction has truly become a serious and concerning problem today, one of which has grown exponentially over the last fifteen to twenty years.
+While this was not the case prior to the turn of the century, drug and alcohol addiction, like Stadol addiction, has truly become a serious and concerning problem today, one of which has grown exponentially over the last fifteen to twenty years.

 One of the most concerning aspects of drug and alcohol addiction in the 21st century is that people keep finding new things to become addicted to.
 Sadly, there are now hundreds of different substances that people abuse in this country, whereas prior to the turn of the century there were perhaps only a few dozen different substances.